-If you work for a publicly traded company which offers an Employee Stock Purchase Plan (ESPP), you’ve got yourself a fantastic deal.
+If you work for a publicly-traded company that offers an Employee Stock Purchase Plan (ESPP), you’ve got yourself a fantastic deal.

-- At the end of a “purchase period,” usually every 6 months, the employer will purchase company stock for you using your contributions during the purchase period.
-You get a 15% discount on the purchase price, say 15%.
+2. At the end of a purchase period, usually every 6 months, the employer will purchase company stock for you using your contributions during that period.
+You get a discount on the purchase price, say 15%.

-- You can sell the purchased stock right away or hold on to them longer for preferential tax treatment.
+4. You can sell the purchased stock right away or hold on to them longer for preferential tax treatment.

 Your plan may work a little differently.
 Check with your employer for details.

-The 15% discount is a big deal.
+A 15% discount is a big deal.
 It turns out to be a 90% annualized return or higher.

-- Because the stock went down, your purchase price will be 15% discount to the price at the end of the purchase period, which is $20 * 85% = $17/share.
+1. Because the stock went down, your purchase price will be 15% discount to the price at the end of the purchase period, which is $20 * 85% = $17/share.

-- Suppose you contributed $255 per paycheck twice a month.
-Over a 6-month period you contributed $255 * 12 = $3,060.
+2. Suppose you contributed $255 per paycheck twice a month.
+Over a six-month period you contributed $255 * 12 = $3,060.

-- You will receive $3,060 / $17 = 180 shares.
+3. You will receive $3,060 / $17 = 180 shares.
 You sell 180 shares at $20/share and receive $20 * 180 = $3,600, earning a profit of $3,600 – $3,060 = $540.

 Percentage-wise your return is $540 / $3,060 = 17.65%.
-But, because your $3,060 was contributed over a 6-month period, the first contribution was tied up for 6 months, and the last contribution was tied up for only a few days.
-On average your money is only tied up for 3 months.
-So, earning 17.65% risk free for tying up your money for 3 months is equivalent to earning (1 + 17.65%) ^ 4 – 1 = 91.6% a year.
+But, because your $3,060 was contributed over a six-month period, the first contribution was tied up for six months, and the last contribution was tied up for only a few days.
+On average your money is only tied up for three months.
+So, earning 17.65% risk-free for tying up your money for three months is equivalent to earning (1 + 17.65%) ^ 4 – 1 = 91.6% a year.

 90%+ a year return is fantastic, isn’t it?
 That’s when the employer’s stock went down.
 Had the stock gone up from $20 at the beginning of the purchase period to $22 at the end, your return will be even higher at 180%!